ts387/bioemu/README.md

 - To only run side-chain reconstruction without MD equilibration, add `--no-md-equil`.
 - To run a short NVT equilibration (0.1 ns), add `--md-protocol nvt_equil`

-To see the full list of options, call `python src/bioemu/sidechain_relax.py --help`.
+To see the full list of options, call `python -m bioemu.sidechain_relax --help`.

 The script saves reconstructed all-heavy-atom structures in `samples_sidechain_rec.{pdb,xtc}` and MD-equilibrated structures in `samples_md_equil.{pdb,xtc}` (filename to be altered with `--outname other_name`).